kubeshop/tracetest/docs/kubecon.md

 5. Don’t forget to "Publish" your changes once you created all your specs.

-6. Go to GDOCS_FORM and fill it.
+6. Complete [our survey](https://forms.gle/pAyCFjKUeBAKhTFP7).
 You will need to copy/paste your test URL.
 Make sure it is correct by copy/pasting it into a new browser window.
 If it’s correct, you should see your test with all the specs you added.

 7. Come by the stand and reclaim your plushie!